 The relatively new fields of cognitive science and data analytics can answer those questions.
-Technology such as computers, the internet, and functional magnetic resonance imaging allow us unprecedented access to human thought and behavior.
+Current technology allows us unprecedented access to human thought and behavior.
 The intersection of these data sets provides insight into our decision making.
 With sufficient funding, girls’ motivations, access, and outcomes can be mapped.
 Science can tell us what is happening to quiet girls and how to help them contribute to a field they naturally enjoy.

 Unfortunately, too few policy makers look to science for solutions.
 They trust their “gut instincts” or “common sense” instead.
 It isn’t working.

 Our planet is dying from pollution and our communities are dying from obesity.
 As a scientist, the answers seem easy – carbon in, carbon out.
 Simple math.
 When I think about how society can influence the variables, I hear the deep voice of the narrator in The Six Million Dollar Man saying, “We have the technology.
 We can rebuild…”